Haji Abdul Qadeer: Death

-Personal
+Personal life

 Qadeer belonged to the very influential Pashtun Arsala family from the east of Afghanistan.
 His brother was the anti-Soviet commander of Kabul Front Abdul Haq who was executed in late 2001 by the Taliban.
 The Arsala family is based in the Afghan province of Nangarhar.
 The capital of Nangarhar is Jalalabad.
 He had very strong ties with the late Afghan King, Zaher Shah.
-The Afghans, in particular the people of Nangarhar refer to him as the "Warrior of Afghanistan".
+The Afghans, in particular the people of Nangarhar, refer to him as the "Warrior of Afghanistan".
 He is known to have accomplished many things in the time of his power, especially in Nangarhar where he governed.

-Abdul Qadeer's son Zahir Qadir, a former military commander in the Afghan National Army, is currently serving as the deputy speaker of the Afghan House of Representatives.
+Abdul Qadeer's son Zahir Qadir, a former military commander in the Afghan National Army, served as the deputy speaker of the Afghan House of the People.